siesgstarena/Arena-2.0/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for contributing to Epicentre.
+Thank you for contributing to Arena-2.0.
 Before pressing the "Create Pull Request" button, please provide the following:

 - [ ] A description about what and why you are contributing, even if it's trivial.